Timeline - Uprising against Libya's Muammar Gaddafi

 -- Libyan rebels say they have detained three of Gaddafi's sons, including Saif al-Islam, wanted for war crimes.

-Aug 23 - Saif al Islam, waving in triumph and taunting his father's enemies, surfaces in Tripoli overnight to prove he remains a free man, not a captive as rebels had claimed.
+August 23 - Saif al Islam, waving in triumph and taunting his father's enemies, surfaces in Tripoli to prove he remains free.

--- Insurgents later pour into Gaddafi's compound in Tripoli and have been seen firing in the air in celebration, Reuters reporters on the scene say.
-Pro-Gaddafi forces initially resist but the fighting subsequently ends.
+August 24 - Gaddafi issues a rambling but defiant audio message overnight vowing to fight on to death or victory.

--- Russian chess federation chief Kirsan Ilyumzhinov says Gaddafi has told him by telephone that he is still in Tripoli, alive and well.
+-- The council says it is offering an amnesty to any of Gaddafi's entourage who kill or capture him.
+Council chairman Mustafa Abdel Jalil says also a local businessman has offered two million dinars ($1.3 million) to anyone who caught him.